cs50nestm/cs50labs/variables/README.md

 Does the program come back and ask again?
 It should do this because `get_int()` only accepts integers.

-Or if you enter a number with a decimal point.
+Or if you enter a number with a decimal point:

 ```
 Enter Your Age: 17.5